Upflask/Upflask/README.md

 How to install on Cygwin/Babun:
 1. git clone
-3. Make sure python and python-setuptools are installed
-4. easy_installs.a.b pip (a.b is the version, so, 2.7 in most cases)
-5. pip install flask (optional, but you can add "virtualenv")
+2. install python3
+3. Somehow install easy_install for python3 and install pip3 or get python3 to install pip3
+4. pip3 install flask
+5. If any errno11 errors occur, rebase and try again
 6. Configure the "conf.py" file
 7. Create two folders, f/ and file/
 8. chmod +x server.py